 They still wanted people to be able to try out the site and allow the site prove that a membership was worth the investment.

-Taking the information learned during our research phase, I applied the findings to my sketches and wireframes, as a team we reviewed at each step and combined ideas that we thought would best align with the research and what our stakeholders wanted.
+Taking the information learned during our research phase, I applied the findings to my sketches and wireframes.
+As a team we reviewed at each step and combined ideas that we thought would best align with the research and what our stakeholders wanted.

-The team moved through various iterations of the landing page before we landed on two different versions that we could show to stakeholders before taking through user testing.
+The team moved through various iterations of the landing page before we landed on two different versions that we could show to stakeholders before taking them through user testing.

 Although there was a rebrand in the works, we were limited to using the current branding that was provided from the marketing team.